-Each year the Festival and The Morton Charitable Trust recruit an aspiring photographer as the official Festival Photographer.
+Each year the International Festival and The Morton Charitable Trust join forces to award an emerging photographer the role of Edinburgh International Festival Photographer.